 She was fascinated by the work of the Human Rights Data Analysis Group (HRDAG) that was applying statistical models to casualty data to estimate the number of undocumented conflict casualties.
 She spent a summer working for HRDAG in Colombia and then decided to join the organization full time.
 She spent five years as HRDAG’s lead statistician leading the group’s project on criminal justice in the United States focused on algorithmic fairness and predictive policing.
 Predictive policing uses algorithms to help the police decide where to deploy their resources based on crime statistics, so if you look at where crimes are most likely to occur, this is where you police more often.
 Kristian’s work showed that these algorithms could actually perpetuate historical over-policing and racial bias in minority communities.

-Early this year, she moved from HRDAG back to academia.
-She started her new position at the University of Pennsylvania in the Computer and Information Science Department on March 2 and a week later Penn closed down for COVID.
-Over this year, she has learned that she needs to adjust her expectations for herself, and not be so frustrated when she can't get things done that maybe under normal circumstances she could.
+Kristian then moved from HRDAG back to academia at the University of Pennsylvania in the Computer and Information Science Department on March 2 and a week later Penn closed down for COVID.
+Over that year, she learned that she needs to adjust her expectations for herself, and not be so frustrated when she can't get things done that maybe under normal circumstances she could.
 It's not just working from home with her daughter nearby, it's the stress of everything that's going on, the additional mental fatigue of having to do all these risks calculations.
 This year has also made her appreciate the increasingly critical role of data science in driving data-driven decision making.

 Connect with Kristian Lum on LinkedIN and Twitter